gridengine-framework

 coveralls test coverage No coveralls.

-# grid-engine
+# grid_engine

 ## Description

-**gridengine** is a framework for generating and manipulating grids.
+**grid_engine** is a framework for generating and manipulating grids.
 It provides a number of classes and functions for generating and manipulating grids.
 Each grid is composed of [Cell](#Cell) objects and is defined by a [Blueprint](#Blueprint).
 A grid can be generated from a blueprint, loaded from a file, or created manually.
 It can also be pickled for later use.
 It can be rendered as a 2D image, an animated GIF or an ASCII string.
 Grids provide a number of relevant methods for pathfinding, cell manipulation, and more.

 ## Installation

-To install **gridengine**, run the following command:
+To install **grid_engine**, run the following command:

 ```bash

-pip install grid_engine
+pip install gridengine_framework

 ```